College Experience Guide for LGBTQ+ Students

 I recommend taking a look at a college's mission statement, as well as seeing whether LGBTQ+ identities are mentioned in the college's diversity, equity, and inclusion statement.
 That will give you a sense of where a college's leadership stands on issues impacting LGBTQ+ students.

 Also, check to see if there's a gender, sexuality, and women's studies program.
-You might not make it your major or minor, but it will give you a sense of whether LGBTQ+ courses and research is valued.
+While you might not choose to major or minor in the subject, the existence of such a program will can you a sense of whether LGBTQ+ courses and research are valued.
 Typically, these programs also hold events and meetups that may be of interest to you.

 National LGBTQ+ Organizations and Conferences You Should Know